-Employees must notify the Academy Headteacher or the Human Resources Director as soon as possible if they believe or suspect that a conflict with this policy has occurred, or may occur in the future.
+Employees must notify the Academy Headteacher or the Head of Human Resources as soon as possible if they believe or suspect that a conflict with this policy has occurred, or may occur in the future.
 For example, if a client or potential client offers an employee something to gain a business advantage with the Trust, or indicates to the employee that a gift or payment is required to secure their business.